schmiedc/OrgaMapper/index.md

 The aim of the OrgaMapper workflow is to measure and map organelle distribution within cells with ease.
 The distance of the organelles are related to the nucleus using location or signal intensity.

-The image analysis plugin solves 3 main image segmentation tasks:
+The image analysis plugin solves 3 core image analysis tasks:

-<strong>1.
-Nucleus segmentation:</strong> The nucleus is segmented using an intensity threshold.
+**1. Nucleus segmentation:** The nucleus is segmented using an intensity threshold.
 Nuclei at the edge of the field of view are rejected.
 The generated masks are filtered for size and shape.

-<strong>2.
-Cell segmentation:</strong> Cells are segmented using an intensity threshold.
+**2. Cell segmentation:** Cells are segmented using an intensity threshold.
 Touching cells are separated using a marker controlled watershed.
 The cell ROIs are filtered such that each cell contains 1 nucleus.
 Cells are further filered by size and shape.

-<strong>3.
-Organelle detection:</strong> We use a blob detection to detect individual organelles to locate their number and the position within the cell.
+**3. Organelle detection:** We use a blob detection to detect individual organelles to locate their number and the position within the cell.

 The generated masks and ROIs are then used to perform the following measurements:

-1. Filtered cell ROIs:
+**1. Filtered cell ROIs:**
   - Intensity of the organelle channel and an optional measurement channel.
   - Ferets diameter as well as the cell area.

-2. Filtered cell ROIs & Nucleus Mask:
+**2. Filtered cell ROIs & Nucleus Mask:**
   - Compute euclidean distance map (EDM) from edge of nucleus masks.
   - Measure distance of each organelle detection based on EDM.
   - Extract signal value and distance of the organelle channel and an optional measurement channel.

-3. Outside of unfiltered cell ROIs:
+**3. Outside of unfiltered cell ROIs:**
   - Background of the organelle channel and an optional measurement channel.

 ## How to cite